Contraception and reproductive health service

 Using this service

 Clinics are confidential.
 We are happy to see people alone, or with a friend or partner.
+Once you have registered with us, you can attend any of our clinics for your contraception needs or advice.

 We can offer a British Sign Language (BSL) interpreter or an interpreter service for non-English speaking patients.
 This requires advance booking to try and guarantee that an interpreter will be available.